World bible console

 Export & ship

-Copy clean markdown into Notion, your GDD, or straight into engine data files.
+Copy clean markdown into your GDD, Notion, or engine data files without cleanup.

 The generators

-Each one reads the same bible, so a quest you write knows about the faction you made yesterday.
+Each module reads the same bible, so a quest you write today already understands the factions, rituals, and constraints you established yesterday.

 World Bible

-Spin up factions, regions, a timeline, and the hard rules of magic and tech — your single source of truth.
+Spin up factions, regions, timeline anchors, and the hard rules of magic and technology.

 • factions